CivicActions/guidebook/company-policies/timekeeping-policies.md

 A cost is reasonable if, in its nature and amount, it does not exceed that which would be incurred by a prudent person in the conduct of competitive business.

-## 3—Timekeeping Guiding Principles & Team Member Procedures
+## 3—Timekeeping guiding principles and team member procedures

-### 3.1 Guiding Principles
+### 3.1 Guiding principles

 It is the policy of CivicActions to ensure accurate timekeeping and subsequent invoicing of all labor costs to its customers, either directly or indirectly.
 The procedures provided in this Policy, are to provide a formal process for recording labor associated with Direct and Indirect cost objectives.
 It is the responsibility of CivicActions' Leadership and all Team Members, to abide by and promote the following principles which serve as guiding principles throughout this Policy: